mozilla-services/screenshots/README.md

 The project will be launched through [Test Pilot](https://testpilot.firefox.com/) at [pageshot.net](https://pageshot.net).

-It is made up of both an add-on (using the [Add-on SDK](https://developer.mozilla.org/en-US/Add-ons/SDK)) and a website using Node.js.
-The add-on is in `addon/`, and the website is in `server/`
+It is made up of both an add-on (using the [WebExtensions](https://developer.mozilla.org/Add-ons/WebExtensions)) and a website using Node.js.
+The add-on is in `webextension/`, and the website is in `server/`

 Ian has been blogging about the [design, definition, and development process](http://www.ianbicking.org/tag/product-journal.html).